Previewed 30 January 2018, Opened 3 February 2018, Closed 10 February 2017 at the Old Vic Theatre

 This new play Premiere at Edinburgh's King's Theatre as part of the 2017 Edinburgh International Festival before it transfers to London's West End.

 The cast features Clare Burt as 'Hork', Jake Davies as 'Elihu', Erin Doherty as 'Soween', Thusitha Jayasundera as 'Kest', Richard Katz as 'Conrad', Joanne McGuiness as 'Axi', Sophie Melville as 'Sassa', Clare Lawrence Moody as 'Desollia', Weruche Opia as 'Giella', Martin Quinn as 'Fergo', Letty Thomas as 'Grosh', Sian Thomas as 'Older Soween' and Finty Williams as 'Chayza'.

 Directed by Annabel Bolton with movement by Lucy Hind, designs by Laura Hopkins, video by Ash J Woodward, lighting by David Plater, music by Christopher Nightingale and sound by Bobby Aitken.

-The Divide in London at the Old Vic Theatre public previews from 30 January 2018, opens on 3 February 2018 and closes on 10 February 2018
+The Divide in London at the Old Vic Theatre previewed from 30 January 2018, opened on 3 February 2018 and closed on 10 February 2018